Search Free St. Clair County Records: Court, Divorce, Arrests & More

 Source: Illinois Department of Financial and Professional Regulation10

-For those interested in requesting a background check on themselves, the FBI allows individuals to request their own criminal record checks for their personal records or simply out of curiosity.11 Getting one could help people verify the accuracy of their records.
+For those interested in requesting a background check on themselves, the Federal Bureau of Investigation (FBI) allows individuals to request their own criminal record checks for their personal records or simply out of curiosity.11 Getting one could help people verify the accuracy of their records.

 Those interested in requesting a check with the FBI must know they cannot request information about others, only themselves.